theletterjeff/git-disaster/README.md

 # Git Disaster
 We've all messed up our git history from time to time.
-It's simply an occupational hazard of software development.
+It's an occupational hazard of software development.

 Now, we have a handy tool for logging how long we go without a major git screw-up.